 - Has falsified a document with the aim of staying on French territory;

-- Has concealed elements of his or her identity, route, family composition or previous asylum applications;
+- Has concealed elements of their identity, route, family composition or previous asylum applications;

-- Does not benefit from material reception conditions and cannot prove his or her place of actual or permanent residence;
+- Does not benefit from material reception conditions and cannot prove their place of actual or permanent residence;

-- Cannot prove his or her place of residence after refusing a proposal for accommodation by OFII, or after abandoning his or her place of accommodation without legitimate reason;
+- Cannot prove their place of residence after refusing a proposal for accommodation by OFII, or after abandoning their place of accommodation without legitimate reason;

 - Does not respond to requests from authorities without legitimate reason;